Payne and Edwards Roads

 The ritual is thus: drive out at night to the bridge where Edwards Road crosses over Payne Branch, stop your car in the middle of the bridge, and put it into neutral.
 Open the windows and begin to whistle “Dixie.”
 Supposedly your engine will die and you will be unable to restart the car until it is pushed from the bridge.

-Author Michael Renegar tells of a friend of his who performed this ritual and was frightened by the results.
+Author Michael Renegar tells of a friend of his who performed this ritual with frightening results.
 This young man and two female companions ventured out to haunted Payne Road one night looking for a thrill.
 After performing the ritual their car sputtered and died.
-After the young man pushed the car off the bridge, he was able to crank the car.
-During the time he was outside of the car he was spooked by a feeling of being watched.
+After the young man pushed the car off the bridge, he was able to crank the car, though while he was outside of the car he was spooked by a feeling of being watched.

 Reportedly, the vehicle never acted the same after that.
 Besides the scary moments on the bridge, the three also noted that when they drove past one of the old cemeteries an angel on the edge of the cemetery faced away from the road, but was facing them the second time they passed it.